teddylear/shell_config/README.md

 * Then restart terminal

 # Ubuntu specific stuff
-Currently using Ubuntu 20 VM with MATE desktop
+Currently using Ubuntu 20 with MATE desktop and i3 for window management

 ```
 stow compton
+stow i3
 ```

+TODO have to add steps and automate the setup of linking compton & i3